syncfusion-content/javascript-docs/js/PivotGrid/Getting-Started.md

 #Relational

-##Control structure

-The following screen shot displays the **PivotGrid** Control.

-{% include image.html url="/js/PivotGrid/Getting-Started_images/Getting-Started_img11.png" Caption="PivotGrid Control"%}

-##Control structure of PivotGrid using Relational datasource
+##Create an application with PivotGrid using Relational datasource

 This section encompasses how to configure the **PivotGrid** component in an application.
 You can also pass the required data to **PivotGrid** and customize it according to your requirements.